 The holidays are here!
 We're sure you have lots of fun activities planned!
-Sometimes travelling with your child with autism can be challenging, here are 10 tips for a smooth holiday..
+Sometimes traveling with your child with autism can be challenging, here are 10 tips for a smooth holiday.

 Tip 1.
 Ensure your child knows what to expect

 It is often helpful for the child to have a visual representation of the holiday itself.
 It may need to be suited to your child’s level of comprehension.
 For example, if your child is unable to read, you can use a symbol to represent the holiday on a calendar.
 If your child is able to read, you can simply make a note of the holiday on the calendar with as much detail as your child requires.
 This is important especially if your child is resistant to change or unable to tolerate disruptions in their routine.
 Have your child check off each day leading up to departure, during the holiday as well if necessary, and ensure the return date is clearly indicated.
 To manage expectations during the holiday itself, a daily itinerary may come in handy so that your child is aware of the daily happenings.
 This may prevent any unnecessary frustration due to unexpected events.

 Tip 2.
 Reinforcement

 Reinforcement or rewards are important to incorporate to ensure the holiday runs smoothly, as some children may need to be rewarded for staying calm in stressful situations.
 Some of these situations may include sudden changes in plans, denial of requests, new environments, or environments that may be difficult for your child to handle.
 There are two main ways your child can earn reinforcement during a trip-

 a) When your child remains calm following an unforeseen change or a denied request

 b) You can let your child know beforehand that an environment may be challenging, and if your child remains calm, he/she can be rewarded for good behavior.

 Some examples of quick and easy reinforcement that you can bring along are your child's’ preferred food items, a little bag of preferred toys, or an iPad or similar devices.